dongchirua/kickoff-ml-project/README.md

 # Project Templete to Kickoff Machine Learning Project

-This project includes below libraries
-+ Python >3.10, <3.13
+> This template currently supports `Python 3.11` only

+Template project aims to promote *versioning library* , *environment isolation* practice and help all ML practitioners quickly start a project.
+Using this template, practitioners will have below libraries
 + Pytorch
++ Torch-geometric
 + Transfomer
 + Pytorch-Lightning
 + Wandb